Gender quota: Legislated candidate quotas

 Found in countries utilizing proportional representation, candidate quotas target the transition from aspirant to candidate by requiring parties to include a certain minimum percentage of women in their candidate lists.
 Candidate quotas are either statutory or voluntary.
 Legislated candidate quotas require all parties to abide by the rule and are commonly found in Latin America, such as the Argentine quota law.
 Thérèse Mailloux who serves as the Chair of the Board of directors for the Groupe Femmes Politique et Démocratie stated that approximately 25 of the top countries a part of the Inter-Parliamentary Union have implemented gender quotas by their constitution or as part of their law.

 Voluntary party quotas

 Voluntary party quotas leave it up to individual parties to implement guidelines regarding how many women are included on party lists.
 Predominantly found in Europe, these quotas are applied in systems with liberal political culture and left-leaning parties.
 Voluntary party quotas, like legislated candidate quotas, are most compatible with proportional representation systems.
-Since the policies are not legally enforced, so their effectiveness varies greatly depending on party success and commitment to the policy.
+Since the policies are not legally enforced, their effectiveness varies greatly depending on party success and commitment to the policy.
 One example of a successful voluntary party quota is South Africa, in which the African National Congress committed to a quota and maintains high representation in the South African parliament.